mpanunto/PanunTools/docs/README_CalculateContainment.md

 # Calculate Containment

 Tool that calculates the containment for one or more user specified incidents.
+This tool also provides users with the ability to inspect their Contained features to ensure that they align with the Wildfire Daily Fire Perimeter.

 ### How does it work?